Homes and property Funding and support for energy improvements

 The Home Energy Loan Plan (HELP)

-We provide assistance to homeowners and some private sector landlords to carry out energy efficiency works and heating system upgrades in their homes.
-HELP can offer interest free loans of up to £10,000 (administration charges will apply), and the loans are typically paid back within a maximum of 7 years, or on sale of the property/death of the assisted person.
+The Council provides assistance to homeowners and some private sector landlords to carry out energy efficiency works and heating system upgrades in their homes.
+The Home Energy Loan Plan can offer interest free loans of up to £10,000 (administration charges will apply), and the loans are typically paid back within a maximum of 7 years, or on sale of the property/death of the assisted person.

-Find out more and contact Care and Repair (who administer the scheme on our behalf) through their website at Care and Repair Manchester
+You can find out more and contact Care and Repair who administer the scheme on the Council’s behalf.

 • Support and referrals for property surveys